DJIBOUTI

 Djibouti City Hotel. downtown, great accessibility to restaurants and the feel for the city but extremely expensive.
 Chain hotels are expensive, but local hotels not so.

 Auberge Boulaos on Booking.
 A year ago it was 50, now 64 EUR.
 4 km from downtown.
-Offer a service to town and back, or a minibus back to near hotel.
+Offer a service to town and back, or a minibus back to a nearby hotel.

 Huts at Foret du Day and Lake Abbe are very basic and can be arranged independently.
 A camp with electricity, nice toilets and showers